danbikle/tkrapi20/README.md

 The above script needs between 5 and 6 hours to run.

-I ran it on my laptop and after it is finished I checked the disk usage:
+I ran it on my laptop; after it finished I checked the disk usage:

 ```bash
 ann@ub16aug:~/tkrapi20$ du -sh ~/tkrcsv/*